Scan your MCP server before someone else does.

 if findings, 2 if error.

-The detector pack is shipped at stable rule IDs MCP-SERVER-001
+The detector pack ships at stable rule IDs MCP-SERVER-001

 through MCP-SERVER-008 so you can suppress or tune them in